natanbs/App_DevOps_encapsulation/v5_kubernate_it/README.md

 Kubernates with Flask apps that query ping to a Redis db (separate pods) and returns pong counts.

+In this exaple we used 3 replicas that can be canged within deploy file with the parameter:
+replicas: 3

 To run the app run the commands:

 ```bash